 Fibromyalgia represents a challenge for both patients and doctors.
 Its symptoms come with no outward signs, and those affected usually wait years to receive an accurate diagnosis.
+Once diagnosed, a person is typically treated with medications like Cymbalta.
 And although Lyme disease and fibromyalgia have different origins, similar symptoms mean these illnesses are frequently mistaken for one another.
 For anyone struggling with chronic pain and fatigue, knowing the differences between Lyme disease and fibromyalgia can help ensure you receive proper medical care and remain an informed patient throughout your treatment.

 What is fibromyalgia?

 Fibromyalgia is a chronic and often debilitating condition that’s believed to originate from the central nervous system.
 It’s characterized by widespread pain without an apparent cause, chronic fatigue, and can include cognitive problems.

 Because there are no outward signs of fibromyalgia, the condition has had a slow progression of understanding by the medical community.
 The exact cause of fibromyalgia is still unknown, and there is currently no cure.
 Patients often go years with unexplained symptoms before being diagnosed, and many struggles to find compassion and understanding before and after diagnosis.

 Lyme disease is caused by Borrelia bacteria and is contracted from the bite of an infected black-legged tick (also known as a deer tick) or western black-legged tick.
 Initial signs of Lyme disease include:

 - Expanding red rash in a bull’s-eye pattern

 - Flu-like symptoms including muscle aches, fever, fatigue, chills